ABSTRACT VIEW

 R. Segal

-Oranim College of Education (ISRAEL)
+Oranim College of Education / Shannan Academic College of Education (ISRAEL)

 Developments in digital technology allow teachers to improve their teaching by presenting their students with better learning opportunities.
 Implementing digital technology in mathematics education demands changes in the approach to teaching such as favoring student-centered teaching, where the learning approach is exploratory and inquiry-based, and learners use the technology to discover and build their mathematical knowledge.
 Hence, it is crucial that teachers develop their TPACK – Technological, Pedagogical, and Content Knowledge.
 In essence, TPACK is an amalgamation of technological knowledge (TK), pedagogical knowledge (PK), and content knowledge (CK) (Koehler & Mishra, 2009, based on Shulman, 1986).
 The TPACK model has become a useful framework to describe and understand the knowledge teachers require to effectively integrate technology into their teaching.
 The model’s complexity is reflected in the common components of basic knowledge.
 For example, TCK – technological content knowledge – is knowing how technology can create different representations for a specific concept; it demands that the teacher understands how specific technologies can affect learners' skills and understanding of the relevant concepts and content.
 TPK− technological pedagogical knowledge – is familiarity with the range of technologies that can be integrated into teaching and understanding how their use can affect teaching methods.